 5. "Bless your heart" is not a benediction.

 This may sound like a prayer, but actually, it's a term of ridicule usually followed by laughter.
 "Bless his heart" (or "bless her heart," as the case may be) is usually uttered when someone did something stupid and got hurt (like having a hissy fit) or did something unwise and reaped a logical consequence.

 6. Just go ahead and drop that G.

 Texan elocution is not the same as it is elsewhere.
 We like to speak with a soft language that is easy on the ears.
 For that reason, we don't bother with the last letter in present participle verbs.
-Kids in Texas don't get "spankings", they get "spankin's" (or if they've been really bad, "whoopin's").
-Men don't use "chewing" tobacco in Texas, they use "chewin'" tobacco (also known as "dip").
+Men don't use "chewing" tobacco in Texas.
+They use "chewin'" tobacco (also known as "dip").

 7. There is really only one season here.

-If you hear a Texan refer to "the season", they're not talking about winter, spring, summer or fall.
+If you hear a Texan refer to "the season," they're not talking about winter, spring, summer, or fall.
 They're talking about football.
-If they are referring to a season of the year, they'll specify winter, spring, summer or fall.
+If they refer to a season of the year, they'll specify winter, spring, summer, or fall.

 8. Fixing doesn't mean repairing, it means preparing.

 In Texas, when we're getting ready to do something, whether it's matrimony or a trip to the grocery store, if you're just about to do it, you're "fixin' to."
 (Don't forget the rule about leaving off the ending "g").
 "Lauren can't come to New Orleans this summer, she's fixin' to have a baby."